chadallison/tsbfl25/README.md

 ### Past Week One Player Merchants

-- De’Von Achane: 26.3% of total points for Andrew
+- Jalen Hurts: 26.3% of total points for Hank
-- CeeDee Lamb: 25.1% of total points for Jeremiah
+- De’Von Achane: 26% of total points for Andrew
-- James Cook: 24.5% of total points for Eric
+- J.K.
+Dobbins: 24.4% of total points for Matthew
-- Kyler Murray: 23.1% of total points for Matthew
+- Derrick Henry: 23.7% of total points for JP
-- Jalen Hurts: 22.2% of total points for Hank
+- Saquon Barkley: 23.7% of total points for Jeremiah

 ------------------------------------------------------------------------

 ### Full Season One Player Merchants

-- Lamar Jackson: 18.67% of total points for Adam
+- Lamar Jackson: 18.05% of total points for Adam
-- Baker Mayfield: 17.13% of total points for Jeremiah
+- Derrick Henry: 17.64% of total points for JP
-- Derrick Henry: 16.99% of total points for JP
+- Baker Mayfield: 16.51% of total points for Jeremiah
-- James Cook: 16.98% of total points for Eric
+- James Cook: 16.04% of total points for Eric
-- Kyler Murray: 15.26% of total points for Matthew
+- Saquon Barkley: 15.45% of total points for Jeremiah

 ------------------------------------------------------------------------